-A case of wrongful arrest and wrongful detention
+A case of wrongful and unfair detention

-The two plaintiffs were in the custody of the second defendant Stephen Michael Vasquez a member of the Australian Federal Police.
+The two plaintiffs were in the custody of the second defendant Stephen Michael Vasquez, a member of the Australian Federal Police.
 However, the Commonwealth of Australia (first defendant) is liable for torts (civil wrong) committed by members of the Australian Federal Police.

 Prior to 30 June 2011, the plaintiffs had been transferred to the Northern Immigration Detention Centre for children in Darwin.

 On 30 June 2011, at approximately 12.15 a.m., the plaintiffs were transferred from Darwin to Sydney Police Centre where they were subsequently charged with people smuggling under Section 233C(1) of the Migration Act 1958.
 They were arrested at Sydney Police Centre at 10:15 a.m. and charged a short time later.
 The plaintiffs were taken before a magistrate at Central Local Court where bail was refused at 2:15 p.m.